A Comparison of Void-Finding Algorithms using Crossing Numbers: Simulations

 The AbacusSummit simulation suite \citep{Maksimova21} is a set of over 100 periodic $N$-body simulations spanning several box sizes up to $(7.5\text{ \hGpc})^3$, particle mass resolutions down to $\sim3\times10^8 M_\odot$, and implementing several cosmologies.
 AbacusSummit was produced with the Abacus $N$-body algorithm \citep{Garrison21} at the Oak Ridge Leadership Computing Facility's Summit supercomputer and is the largest high-accuracy $N$-body data set produced to date.

-We use an AbacusSummit Hugebase simulation, which evolves $2304^3$ dark matter particles of mass $\sim5\times10^{10}M_\odot$ within a periodic box of width 2~\hGpc.
-This simulation uses Planck 2018 $\Lambda$CDM cosmology: $\Omega_m=0.315$, $h=0.674$, $\sigma_8=0.811$, $n_s=0.965$ \citep{Aghanim20}.
+We use an AbacusSummit Hugebase simulation, which evolves $2304^3$ dark matter particles of mass $\sim5\times10^{10}M_\odot$ within a periodic box of side length 2~\hGpc.
+This simulation uses Planck 2018 flat $\Lambda$CDM cosmology: $\Omega_m=0.315$, $h=0.674$, $\sigma_8=0.811$, $n_s=0.965$ \citep{Aghanim20}.
 In addition to full particle timeslices, the AbacusSummit data products include halo catalogs produced using the CompaSO halo-finder \citep{Hadzhiyska21}.
 We run all void-finding algorithms on the corresponding halo catalog of the Hugebase simulation, which contains $\sim1.8\times10^7$ halos.